The Gleaners and I: Cinematic significance

 Ruby Rich believes that the appeal of The Gleaners and I "is due in considerable part to Agnès Varda’s own presence."
 Guest argues that the ease with which Varda blends documentary and narrative technique is a key reason her films continue to be so relevant, especially "as we witness a resurgence of documentary and a particularly strong interest in hybridized modes of fiction/nonfiction cinema".
 Jake Wilson, on the other hand, conjectures that Varda, perhaps not fully realizing it, tapped into the cultural zeitgeist and constructed a film that "embodies a quasi-anarchist ethos" built on a "resistance to consumerism, a suspicion of authority, and a desire to reconnect politics with everyday life."

-One notable aspect of the film: in making a film about gleaning, Varda recognized that she, too, was a gleaner.
+In making a film about gleaning, Varda recognized that she, too, was a gleaner.
 "I'm not poor, I have enough to eat," she said, but she pointed to "another kind of gleaning, which is artistic gleaning.
 You pick ideas, you pick images, you pick emotions from other people, and then you make it into a film."
-To do her gleaning, Varda chose to use a digital video camera, and there are several scenes in which she shows and discusses the camera itself; in so doing, she transforms a film about waste into a reflexive meditation on the art of digital documentary.
+For her gleaning, Varda chose to use a digital video camera, and there are several scenes in which she shows and discusses the camera itself; in so doing, she transforms a film about waste into a reflexive meditation on the art of digital documentary.
 While Varda did not pioneer the reflexive documentary—that honor goes to Dziga Vertov and his 1929 masterpiece Man with a Movie Camera—her work had long been notable for its "reflexive and first-person tendencies."

-Another factor making the movie especially noteworthy in the context of cinematic history: the fact that a filmmaker of Varda's stature chose to abandon high-end film equipment for low-end digital video.
-For Varda, the decision was in many ways a practical one.
+Also notable is the fact that a filmmaker of Varda's stature chose to abandon high-end film equipment for low-end digital video.
 As she noted in an interview with Melissa Anderson for Cinéaste, "I had the feeling that this is the camera that would bring me back to the early short films I made in 1957 and 1958.
 I felt free at that time.
 With the new digital camera, I felt I could film myself, get involved as a filmmaker.”
-Varda's choice to make a camcorder a primary tool of production, as well as a central element of her film, can be seen as an implicit, if not explicit, recognition of a new digital era in documentary filmmaking.
 Yet, for Varda, “the first-person, artisan film-making encouraged by digital video [was] nothing new.”
 While she acknowledged video's convenience, she downplayed any larger significance: "What's missing in all this talk of digital technologies is the understanding that [...] they're not ends in themselves."
-For Varda, digital cameras and editing equipment were simply tools that enabled her to film by herself and get closer to people, and "to collapse the time lapse between wanting to film something and actually being able to do it."
+Digital cameras and editing equipment were simply tools that enabled her "to collapse the time lapse between wanting to film something and actually being able to do it."